Spectral gaps for noncompact hyperbolic surfaces with linearly many cusps: The Steklov upper bound and the large-cusp obstruction

-Then together with \eqref{e-inq} and Theorem \ref{l-spec}, one may complete the proof. \end{proof} {\bf Acknowledgments.} The authors would like to thank Yunhui Wu and Will Hide for valuable comments and helpful suggestions.
-The authors also would like to thank Michael Magee for bringing our attention to some recent developments in spectral gaps on hyperbolic surfaces.
-The first named author is supported by NSFC No. 12201625, No. 12031015.
-The second named author is supported by NSFC, No. 12371056.
-The third named author is supported by NFSC, No. 12401081.
+{\bf Acknowledgments.} The authors would like to thank Yunhui Wu and Will Hide for valuable comments and helpful suggestions.
+The authors would also like to thank Michael Magee for bringing our attention to some recent developments in spectral gaps on hyperbolic surfaces.
+The second author is supported by NSFC, No. 12371056.
+The third author is supported by NSFC, No. 12401081.